bradfitz/websentry-mitm-prometheus-exporter/websentry-protocol.md

 ## Exchanges after init

-After the client sends an init, the server can then send `Query`, `Set`, or `0x08` messages, each of which the client then replies to, with the same type.
+After the client sends an init, the server can then send `Query`, `Set`, or `0x08` messages, each of which the client then replies to.
+The reply message has the same function code.

 ## Server `Query` message